zacharybaca/software-bug-tracker/README.md

 # Software Bug Tracker

-This is a full-stack web application designed for managing software development tasks and tracking bugs.
-The application allows users to create, assign, and update tasks.
-It's particularly useful for teams, providing tools to manage tasks between employees and managers.
+This comprehensive full-stack web application facilitates efficient management of software development tasks and bug tracking.
+It enables users to create, assign, update, and monitor tasks, making it particularly beneficial for teams by providing tools to manage tasks among employees and managers.

 ## Table of Contents